-Raoul Walsh didn’t direct all that much, he just told you, ‘Faster!’
+Raoul Walsh didn’t direct all that much.
+He just told you, ‘Faster!’
 That’s all he said [laughs].
 I understand he was very good in action films, but I can’t say that I had an unforgettable souvenir of being directed by him.
-He very often wasn’t even there, he was in the coffee shop in the back of the stage, listening only.
+He very often wasn’t even there; he was in the coffee shop in the back of the stage, listening only.
 Peter Chelsom, who directed the remarkable “Funny Bones” , was an actor and he really knows how to direct actors.
-Bryan Forbes who directed “The L-Shaped Room” also used to be an actor, so he’s very knowledgeable about acting.
-But usually it is best to know your job and to be prepared.
-Usually the director is very happy to use whatever you have prepared.
+Bryan Forbes, who directed “The L-Shaped Room,” also used to be an actor, so he’s very knowledgeable about acting.
+But usually, it is best to know your job and to be prepared.
+A director is very happy to use whatever you have prepared.

 With your background and experience, what is your opinion about the young actors that dominate the screen today?

-Did you ever consider of putting your ideas in a film as a director?
+Did you ever consider putting your ideas in a film as a director?

 What does it take to be a good actor or actress, besides talent?
 Flexibility?

 Certainly.
 You have to be somebody who can feel things, to begin with.
 You have to be somebody who can emote.
 There are all sorts of actors.
 Some actors act bravely, other actors act small but real, there are great comedians, great tragedians, every kind.
-So you can’t generalise.
+So you can’t generalize.
 But it does take a terrific concentration.
-To me, the best actors in the last twenty years are Robert De Niro, Anthony Hopkins, Jeanne Moreau and Meryl Streep, because of an incredibly tight nervous system.
-They get so totally immersed in the parts they play, that they become somebody else.
+To me, the best actors in the last twenty years are Robert De Niro, Anthony Hopkins, Jeanne Moreau, and Meryl Streep because of an incredibly tight nervous system.
+They get so totally immersed in the parts they play that they become somebody else.

 What about présence?

 You don’t work on présence.
 Présence is a matter of doing a hundred percent what you’re doing.
 If you don’t have présence, if you don’t interest the camera, if the camera does not pick up your emotions, your thoughts, then it’s hopeless, there’s nothing to be done.
 You can’t work on présence: either the camera goes inside you, or it doesn’t.
-Your thoughts must be so strong that they just burst forth, like a bullet.
-When Meryl Streep plays a scene, she is thinking and that’s what it takes.
+Your thoughts must be so strong that they just burst forth like a bullet.
+When Meryl Streep plays a scene, she is thinking, and that’s what it takes.
 Concentration, thoughts and total immersion in the part or in the scene.
 There are plenty of young people who have that.
 They all learn acting now, as against in the old days when it was thought it was better not to learn acting.
-Now actors come usually from the stage or from a school.
-Some of the best actors I found, were in Poland, where I worked with Zanussi.
+Now actors usually come from the stage or a school.
+Some of the best actors I found were in Poland, where I worked with Zanussi.
 You have walk-ons who could play Hamlet.
 They were fabulous.
 Why?
-Because they’ve gone through acting school, they could act on the stage, they knew the fundamentals of acting, it’s a profession that you learn.
+Because they’ve gone through acting school, they could act on the stage.
+They knew the fundamentals of acting.
+It’s a profession that you learn.
 But as far as charisma and beauty, you can’t teach that.
 Charisma cannot be taught.

 Well, for a long time I just wasn’t ready to play adult parts.
 I had limitations, I looked like an adolescent.
-Also I was too famous as an adolescent.
-It’s very difficult to step in another category.
-In fact I think that I did not really play women in the ages of twenty or thirty, except for a few.
+Also, I was too famous as an adolescent.
+It’s very difficult to step into another category.
+In fact, I think that I did not really play women in the ages of twenty or thirty, except for a few.
 I mostly jumped from playing adolescents to playing women in their forties, fifties.

 March 13, 1999

-A famous dancing sequence with Gene Kelly and Ms. Caron in “An American in Paris”
+One of most famous the dancing sequence in “An American in Paris” (1951)